Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Computational Shortcuts for Closed Testing

 \subsection{Shortcut for Monotone, Symmetric, and Separable Tests}

-\cite{tian2023Large-scale} introduced a shortcut for the general case of closed testing with local tests satisfying three properties: \emph{monotonicity}, \emph{symmetry} and \emph{separability}.
+\cite{tian2023Large-scale} introduced an exact shortcut for the general case of closed testing with local tests satisfying three properties: \emph{monotonicity}, \emph{symmetry} and \emph{separability}.
 These properties are met by classic Mann-Whitney test and Fisher's combination test.
 For precise definitions of these properties, please refer to Appendix B in~\cite{tian2023Large-scale}.

 Algorithm 1 in \cite{tian2023Large-scale} enables a linear-time computation of the $(1-\alpha)$-confidence lower bound $d(S)$ for any $S\subseteq[n]$, after a preparatory step involving the computation and sorting of the test statistics.